 Completing a Masters was an amazing experience and very rewarding.
 However, it does not guarantee anything in terms of employment or success in a field of work.
 I’ve found it almost impossible to get any work either as a self-employed photographer or applying for work with suitable organisations.

-While I might have a Masters, I’m still always learning.
+While I might have a photography masters, I’m still always learning.
 I want to excel and learn.
 I’m open to asking anyone else for advice and tips – I don’t care who they are or what qualifications or experience they have.
 I like to share knowledge.
-I can’t do that while others seem to guard their knowledge.

 There’s only so much you can learn of a subject on your own.
 YouTube is great but goes only so far, and I clearly have so much to learn.
-I’ve reached out to other photographers and got nowhere.
-I’m done looking for help.
 I’m at a standstill and am certainly not under any illusions about selling my work any longer.

 It’s the end of a love affair with photography for me.
 I’ve decided to stop trying to sell my work.
 It’s fairly pointless and unrewarding at this stage.
 I’ll still pick up my camera but gone are any illusions of earning a living from it.